gelecekbilimde/backend/CONTRIBUTING.md

 7. **Review and Feedback**
     - Once your PR is submitted, project maintainers will review it and provide feedback.
     - Be responsive to feedback and make necessary changes.

+For additional information, our documents can be found on our Confluence page.
+If you're interested in leading development on an issue and becoming part of our volunteer IT team, you can apply via gelecekbilimde.net/basvur.
+For feature requests, feel free to mention them in the discussions section.

 ## Development Standards